 Berlin has “Unter den Linden” and the central historical boulevard feels as an old postcard.
 The name comes from the linden trees that lined the boulevard.
 From the Brandenburg Gate until the Museum Island and Berliner Dom, passing by the Komische Oper, Neue Wache, Bebelplatz, Staatsoper, and soon, Humboldt Forum (reconstructed Berlin Palace).

-One thing I do really well is exaggerate.
+One thing I do well is to exaggerate.
 The previous weekend diary included many galleries, museums, a lot of coffee stops and masks thanks to a duo: 9th edition of Berlin Art Week and Galleries Weekend.
 This if we don’t count also the 11th Berlin Biennale for contemporary art, and all lighted up together by the Festival of Lights.
 I like Septembers.

 Continue reading “Art Walk Berlin”

 Slowing down is the mode currently around the globe.
 Interestingly enough, in Berlin I was not rushing here and there.
 Compared with other European capitals, what is the difference that makes the difference?
-I believe the city has a rare energy.
-Prenzlauer Berg’s architecture in particular is esthetically beautiful with many historical Wilhelmine buildings.

 Continue reading “A guide to Berlin Prenzlauer Berg”

-Continue reading “Berlin Mitte”
+Continue reading “Berlin Mitte & Museum Island”

 Starting a districts round, as Berlin is divided in 12 administrative districts, each of those with many neighborhoods.
 Tiergarten is a huge urban park that is now part of neighborhood Mitte (Middle).
 Used to belong to West Berlin before the Reunification.
 The former royal park is now open to the public and is a great connection from the West part to the center.